 I believe that life is one big learning experience, and that growing and changing for the better is possible at any stage.
 By learning to accept, express, and love your authentic self, the things that make you different and special, you can gain the greatest fulfillment in life.
 Through my own therapy I’ve learned how to keep depressive and anxious thoughts at bay, and see life in a more positive light.
 I love to help my clients find more confidence, hope, and inner peace.

-I have been endlessly fascinated with the human psyche and relationships between people for as long as I can remember.
-Through my 20s I was personally suffering deeply in ways I didn’t fully understand.
-I found myself caught up in an emotionally and verbally abusive relationship, which I would have never imagined a strong, independent woman such as myself would end up in.
-I learned that being a victim of abuse is not something that just happens to “weak,” or “naive” people, it is something can happen to anyone, as a result of our early programming and attachment styles.
+I have been endlessly fascinated with the human psyche and relationships for as long as I can remember.
+Through my 20s, I was personally suffering deeply in ways I didn’t fully understand.
+I found myself caught up in an emotionally toxic relationship, which at the time I never imagined someone who thought of herself as a strong, independent feminist would end up in.
+I realized that being a victim of abuse is not something that just happens to “weak,” or “naive” people.
+Rather it is something can happen to anyone, as a result of our early programming and attachment styles.
 When I finally broke free from that relationship, I had a lot of work to do to find myself again, rebuild my self-esteem, and heal.
-After trying out various jobs, which weren’t fulfilling my soul, I realized that my true passion was to help others who were struggling.
+After trying out various jobs, which weren’t fulfilling my soul, I realized that my true calling was to help others who were struggling.

-In my free time I enjoy practicing yoga, running, listening to music, dancing, traveling, snowboarding, and spending time with friends (human and animal).
-I am on a constant quest for learning, self-discovery, and growth, so that I am at my best for the clients I service.
+In my free time I enjoy practicing yoga, exercising, listening to music, going to concerts, dancing, making art, traveling, snowboarding, being in nature, and spending time with friends (human and animal).
+I am on a constant quest for learning, self-discovery, and growth, so that I am at my best for the clients I serve.